Technology & set up

 Standard smoke evacuation systems require a constant flow of CO2 in order to clear the visual field from surgical smoke.
 This requires excessive use of CO2, with potentially negative effects on the patient.

-The electrostatic precipitation method enables a number of benefits including improved visualisation, stable pneumoperitoneum, reduced camera cleaning, reduced exposure to surgical smoke; and the facilitation of low pressure, low flow surgery, which is associated with improved patient outcomes.*
+The electrostatic precipitation method enables a number of benefits including improved visualization, stable pneumoperitoneum, reduced camera cleaning, reduced exposure to surgical smoke; and the facilitation of low pressure, low flow surgery, which is associated with improved patient outcomes.*

 *See Performance data page